Best Small Gas Grills in 2023

 Propane Fuel

 Propane gas is an excellent method to cook on a barbecue because it gives you the flexibility of an open flame without the fear of extinguishing coals.
-However, certain areas have tight restrictions about propane tank storage, so you should look into that before you purchase.
+However, certain areas have tight restrictions on propane tank storage, so you should look into that before you purchase.

 Gas, natural